wilsonmar/wilsonmar.github.io/_posts/2021-04-14-azure-networking.md

    </td><td> Peering connections are non-transitive.
 But transitive networking can be achieved using NVAs or gateways in the hub virtual network.
 See Hub-spoke network topology for an example.
    </td><td> If virtual networks are connected via VPN gateways and BGP is enabled in the virtual network connections
    </td></tr>
-<tr valign="top"><td> Initial setup time
+<tr valign="top"><td> Initial setup time:
    </td><td> Few minutes
    </td><td> ~30 minutes
    </td></tr>
 </table>

-To peer virtual networks involving separate subscriptions in different Azure Active Directory tenants, the administrators of each subscription must grant the peer subscription's administrator the <strong>Network Contributor role</strong> on their virtual network.
+To peer virtual networks involving separate subscriptions in different Azure Active Directory tenants, the administrators of each subscription (both) must grant the peer subscription's administrator the <strong>Network Contributor role</strong> on their virtual network.

+See timw.info/arch

+<a name="ExpressRoute"></a>

 ## Azure Express Route on-prem networking